donvito/learngo/mongo-microservice/mongodb/README.md

+## Converting a MongoDB Docker Compose file to a Kubernetes Deployment

 It's pretty straighforward to convert a Docker compose file to a Kubernetes deployment.
 I used the kompose tool to do the conversion.
 [Kompose](http://kompose.io/) is an official Kubernetes project. https://github.com/kubernetes/kompose